 - 9. The transfer of quotas between CPCs shall be done only under authorization by the CPCs concerned.
 Those transfers accepted by the CPCs concerned shall be communicated to the Secretariat at least 48 hours before they enter into force. - 10.
 No chartering operation for the bluefin tuna fishery is permitted. - 11.
-If the catch of a CPC in any given year exceeds its allocation, the CPC shall pay back in the next subsequent management period in accordance with the provisions of ICCAT Recommendation 96-14.
+If the catch of a CPC in any given year exceeds its allocation, the CPC shall pay back in the next subsequent management period in accordance with the provisions of ICCAT Recommendation 96-14. - 11.bis The SCRS shall continue its MSE work, testing candidate management procedures, including harvest control rules (HCRs), which would support management objectives to be agreed by the Commission in 2019.
+Based on the SCRS inputs and advice, and a dialogue process between scientists and managers, the Commission shall endeavour in 2020 to adopt a management procedure for the stock of Atlantic bluefin in the eastern Atlantic and Mediterranean, including pre-agreed management actions to be taken under various stock conditions.

-Submission of annual fishing plans, fishing capacity management and inspection plans and farming management plans
+Submission of annual fishing plans, fishing and farming capacity management and inspection plans and farming management plans

-- 12. By 15 February each year, each CPC with allocated bluefin tuna quota shall submit to the ICCAT Secretariat: - a) an annual fishing plan for the catching vessels and traps fishing bluefin tuna in the eastern Atlantic and the Mediterranean. - b) an annual fishing capacity plan ensuring that the CPC authorized fishing capacity is commensurate with the allocated quota. - c) a monitoring, control and inspection plan with a view to ensuring compliance with the provisions of this Recommendation. - d) An annual farming management plan as appropriate, including the authorized maximum input per farm and the maximum capacity per farm. - 13.
+- 12. By 15 February each year, each CPC with allocated bluefin tuna quota shall submit to the ICCAT Secretariat: - a) An annual fishing plan for the catching vessels and traps fishing bluefin tuna in the eastern Atlantic and the Mediterranean drawn up in accordance with paragraphs 14-15. - b) An annual fishing capacity management plan ensuring that the CPC authorized fishing capacity is commensurate with the allocated quota drawn up to include the information set forth in paragraphs 16-21. - c) A monitoring, control and inspection plan with a view to ensuring compliance with the provisions of this Recommendation. - d) An annual farming management plan as appropriate, that is in line with the requirements set out in paragraphs 22-24, including the authorized maximum input per farm and the maximum capacity per farm and the total amount of fish by farm carried over from the previous year, in accordance with paragraph 8. - 13.
 For 2019 and 2020, prior to 31 March of each year and in line with paragraph 110 of this recommendation the Commission shall convene an inter-sessional meeting of Panel 2 to analyse and eventually endorse the plans referred to under paragraph 12.
 This obligation may be revised after 2020 to allow endorsement of the plans to be done by electronic means.
 In case of non-submission of the plans by a CPC or if the Commission finds a serious fault in the plans submitted and cannot endorse these plans, the Commission shall decide on the automatic suspension of bluefin tuna fishing in that year by that CPC.
+Non-submission of the plan referred to above shall automatically lead to suspension of bluefin tuna fishing in that year.